CandidContributions/CanConUmbrackathon-2020/Guestbook/readme.md

 ## Contributing to the Guestbook

-To 'sign' our guestbook please add a new markdown (.md) file **with the same name** as your GitHub username `YourGitHubUsername.md`, and create a pull request.
+To 'sign' our guestbook please add a new markdown (.md) file **with the same name** as your GitHub username, i.e. `YourGitHubUsername.md`, and create a pull request.

 The information to include in the file is explained below, or copy the contents of `0-template.md` into your file and update it.